Master of Rehabilitation Counselling

 Graduates will be eligible for membership of the peak professional bodies representing rehabilitation counselling, namely the Australian Society of Rehabilitation Counsellors and the Rehabilitation Counselling Association of Australasia.
-Both qualifications are recognised for employment overseas in countries such as the United States, Canada and the United Kingdom.
+Kingdom.

-The award of the degree in the health sciences will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.
+The award of a higher research degree in the health sciences will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.